unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 The first step in building any Aperture Tiles project is to create a set of [Avro](http://avro.apache.org/) tiles that aggregate your source data across the plot/map and its various zoom levels.

-For delimited numeric data sources like the Julia set, we use the CSVBinner tool to create these tiles.
+To create tiles for delimited numeric data sources like the Julia set, we use the CSVBinner tool.
 The CSVBinner tool requires two types of input:

 - [Base properties file](#base-property-file-configuration), which describes the general characteristics of your data
 - [Tiling properties files](#tiling-property-file-configuration), each of which describes a specific attribute you want to plot and the number of zoom levels

 ### Base Property File Configuration ###

 A preconfigured base properties file is available in the Tile Generator utility.
-You only need to edit this file if you intend to save your Avro tiles to HBase.
-Otherwise, you can skip ahead to the [execution](#execution) of the tile generation job.
+You only need to edit this file if you want to save your tiles to HBase.
+Otherwise, skip ahead to the [execution](#execution) of the tile generation job.

-**NOTE**: For a typical Aperture Tiles project, you will need to edit the additional properties files to define the types of fields in your source data.
+**NOTE**: For a typical Aperture Tiles project, you will edit the additional properties files to define the types of fields in your source data.
 For more information on these properties, see the [Standard Tiling Jobs](../../how-to/standard-tiling/) topic.

 <h6 class="procedure">To edit the base properties file</h6>